apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Where Are Interest Rates Headed?
-What to Expect From the Fed Meeting**
+**Harvard graduate Stefanik becomes face of GOP charge against elite universities**

-You can read more about it [here](https://www.wsj.com/economy/central-banking/fed-meeting-interest-rate-what-to-expect-eeaedebf).
+You can read more about it [here](https://www.washingtonpost.com/politics/2023/12/12/elise-stefanik-harvard-hearing/).

 ## Requirements
 - Python 3.8